ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 A little over three years ago, I wrote an article for the [Analog Revolution Magazine](http://analogrevolution.com) abouty the Alternet, a wacky project we were running up at the record store.

-We didn't have an internet connection at the store, so we set up a little box that wasn't connected to the internet, and we served some web pages, some public domain and CC movies, a message board, and a chatroom over local wifi.
+We didn't have an internet connection at the store, so we set up a little box that wasn't connected to the internet, and we served some web pages, some public domain movies, a message board, and a chatroom, all over local wifi.

 If you were in the store or at the attached venue you could connect and share files, watch movies, and elave messges on the server.

 Basically, it was a BBS.